-Мар ii Location Castle End Road Designation Greenbelt Current use Castle End Road Pond is a natural pond Test 1: existing planning permission or WBC No LP allocation Test 2: distance to edge of nearest Outskirts of the Conservation area settlement Test 3: Local or extensive?
+Мар ii Location Castle End Road Designation Greenbelt Current use Castle End Road Pond is a natural pond Test 1: existing planning permission or WBC LP allocation No Test 2: distance to edge of nearest settlement Outskirts of the Conservation area Test 3: Local in character or extensive tract of land?
 Local 7252ft2/0.17 acre Test 4: demonstrably special & holds a particular local significance (beauty, historic significance, recreation value, tranquillity, richness of wildlife, other) Beauty - It is very beautiful and very much provides character to the area.
+The network of small ponds is a fine feature of the Ruscombe landscape.
 Historic Significance - This pond is visible on the historical Map of Ruscombe on page 15.

-Recreational Value - This pond is maintained by an organised group of volunteers.
+Recreational Value - This pond is maintained by an organised group of volunteers (link).
 Richness of wildlife - The Great Crested Newts live in the Ruscombe ponds along with many other species of wildlife.
+See also Sundew Ecology Reports Appendix D. See also Ruscombe Parish short wildlife walks (link).

+Landowner Consultation Yes

+Landowner support/objection No objection

+Recommendation Recommend for designation